KipCollo/Java-Revision/database/orm/jpa/Readme.md

 Is used to define one or more SqlResultSetMapping annotations.
 StoredProcedureParameter
 Specifies a parameter of a named stored procedure query.
-Table
-Specifies the primary table for the annotated entity.
+@Table:- Specifies the primary table for the annotated entity.
 TableGenerator
 Defines a primary key generator that may be referenced by name when a generator element is specified for the GeneratedValue annotation.
 TableGenerators